thebeebs/Content/client-requests-through-the-years.md

 ﻿---
-title:  Client requests through the years
+title: 'Client requests through the years'
-author: Martin Beeby
-date: 2013-06-16
+authors:
+- thebeebs
+intro: 'I just saw a talking about a request he got from a client.'
+tags:
+- web
 ---

-#Client requests through the years

 I just saw a [tweet from Brad Frost](https://twitter.com/brad_frost/status/377397337548943361/photo/1) talking about a request he got from a client.